stashed/docs/docs/guides/platforms/eks-kube2iam/index.md

 ---
-title: Using Workload Idenity with Stash on GKE
+title: Using Kube2iam with Stash on Amazon EKS
-description: A guide on how to use GKE workload identity with Stash
+description: A guide on how to use EKS Kube2iam with Stash
 menu:
   docs_{{ .version }}:
-    identifier: platforms-gke
+    identifier: platforms-eks-kube2iam
-    name: GKE Workload Identity
+    name: EKS Kub2iam
     parent: platforms
-    weight: 18
+    weight: 15
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Using Workload Identity with Stash on Google Kubernetes Engine (GKE)
+# Using Kube2iam with Stash on Amazon EKS

-This guide will show you how to use workload identity of [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with Stash.
-Here, we are going to backup a MariaDB database and store the backed up data into a [GCS Bucket](https://cloud.google.com/storage/).
-Then, we are going to show how to restore this backed up data.
+This guide will show you how to use Kube2iam of [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) with Stash.
+Here, we are going to backup a MariaDB database and store the backed up data into a [AWS S3 bucket](https://aws.amazon.com/s3/).Then, we are going to show how to restore this backed up data.

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster in the Google Cloud Platform with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
-If you don’t already have a cluster, create one from [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#console).
+- At first, you need to have an EKS cluster.
+If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
 - Install `Stash` in your cluster following the steps [here](/docs/setup/README.md).
 - Install `KubeDB` operator in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/).
+- Install [Kube2iam](https://github.com/jtblin/kube2iam) in your cluster.
 - You should be familiar with the following `Stash` concepts:
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration.md)
   - [BackupSession](/docs/concepts/crds/backupsession.md)
   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)
-- Install Google Cloud CLI following the steps [here](https://cloud.google.com/sdk/downloads).
-- You will need a [GCS Bucket](https://console.cloud.google.com/storage/).
+- You will need a [AWS S3 Bucket](https://aws.amazon.com/s3/) to store the backup snapshots.
+- Install `eksctl` following the steps [here](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).

 To keep everything isolated, we are going to use a separate namespace called `demo` throughout this tutorial.